by-student-2017/DFTBP/README.md

   + [lammps-29Oct2020](https://download.lammps.org/tars/lammps-29Oct2020.tar.gz) [(a relative link)](https://download.lammps.org/tars/index.html)
   + Ubuntu 22.04.1 LTS (WLS2, Windows11)
 - Note 1: "mpirun -np 1" and OpenMP version
 - Note 2: I tried "xTB" with bulk of Al and Cu, but could not calculate it well.
+It may be necessary to create optimized parameters for the metal material.

 ## Step 1.
 Preparing DFTB+ ######################################